TRENDING ON ONEINDIA

 Vyjayanthi Movies have splurged quite some money on this visual extravaganza and probably were in no mood for compromise, which has resulted in a superior product.

 It is director Nag Ashwin, who walks out with major honours along with Keerthi Suresh.
 His vision, screen writing and treatment have been flawless.
-It so appears that Nag has not just collected the artifacts from various sources for the execution of the movie, but instead has time-travelled to the said era and lived with all the characters to make this biopic.
+It so appears that Nag has not just collected the artefacts from various sources for the execution of the movie, but instead has time-travelled to the said era and lived with all the characters to make this biopic.
 Such is the output level which stands as a testimonial to Nag Ashwin's work.

 A definite must watch movie for all sections of audiences.